 The Story Behind Chocolate and Blueberry Pudding Cake

 I made a few little changes to the recipe.
 I added vanilla because my late mom always said that nothing enhances chocolate like vanilla extract and I firmly believe she was right.
 I also used single cream (half and half) instead of double cream, knowing you can’t make something like this low-cal but believing anything I can do to reduce the calories is a bonus!
-Because of this, I also played with the proportions of cream versus water, adding more cream than water, instead of more water than cream as was called for in the recipe.
 My method of preparation is slightly different as well.

 Tips for Making Chocolate and Blueberry Pudding Cake